Physical (Dua Lipa song): Critical reception

-Accolades
+Awards and nominations

 "Physical" was nominated for International Song of the Year at the 2020 NRJ Music Awards and Song of the Year at the 2021 Brit Awards, while also winning the 2020 Popjustice £20 Music Prize and the 2020 OGAE Song Contest.
 The song also placed on numerous 2020 year-end lists, including unranked ones published by BuzzFeed, E!
 News, Esquire, Glamour, Nylon and Thrillist.
 NME and Popjustice both thought it was 2020's second best song while Dazed ranked it at number five on their year-end list.
-It was placed at number 20 on Cosmopolitan's year-end list and number 18 on one published by i-D. BBC and Billboard ranked it at number nine and 28 on their respective year-end lists.
+It was placed at number 20 on Cosmopolitan's year-end list and number 18 on one published by i-D. The BBC and Billboard ranked it at number nine and 28 on their respective year-end lists.
 In Pitchfork, they published it as the 49th best song of 2020 while Stereogum placed it as the fifth best pop song of the year.
 In The Guardian, the song was hailed as the eighth best song of the year and the song placed on unranked lists published by the publication's writers Michael Cragg, Alexis Petridis, Dave Simpson and Kate Solomon.